 In Moldova, where the majority of poor communities depend on agriculture for their livelihoods, the Moldova Agriculture Competitiveness Project is increasing the use of sustainable land management practices like forestry shelter belts, which can limit soil erosion and sequester carbon, while contributing to greater returns for farmers.

 Emission Reduction Payment Agreements (ERPAs)

-Chile, Democratic Republic of the Congo, Ghana and Mozambique – all countries with globally significant forest resources – have signed landmark agreements with the World Bank that reward community efforts to reduce carbon emissions by tackling deforestation and forest degradation.
-Together, these four agreements, known as Emission Reductions Payment Agreements, unlock performance-based payments of up to US$181 million.
-The payments will come from the World Bank’s Forest Carbon Partnership Facility Carbon Fund.
-Several other countries are expected to finalize similar agreements in the coming months.
-Several other countries are expected to finalize their emission reductions programs and follow suit with ERPA signings valued in total at approximately $800 million by the end of 2020.
+– all countries with globally significant forest resources – have signed landmark agreements with the World Bank that reward community efforts to reduce carbon emissions by tackling deforestation and forest degradation.
+Together, these 15 agreements, known as Emission Reductions Payment Agreements, unlock results-based payments of more than $720 million for nearly 145 million tons of carbon emissions reduced through 2025 - equivalent to taking nearly 32 million cars off the road for a year.
+The payments will come from the Forest Carbon Partnership Facility Carbon Fund, whose Secretariat is hosted by the World Bank.